-This Greek Yogurt Chickpea Salad Wrap makes a delicious vegetarian lunch that’s packed full of filling protein, features a variety of flavors and textures, and comes together in just 15 minutes.
+This Greek Yogurt Chickpea Salad Wrap makes a delicious vegetarian lunch that’s packed full of filling protein, crunchy veggies, and comes together in just 15 minutes.
 The best part, it’s simple to customize with what you’ve got on hand!

 Do you have strong feelings about mayonnaise?
 Personally, I prefer it in small doses.
 Like lightly spread on bread for a toasty grilled cheese sandwich.
 Or mixed into a batch of ranch dressing for two.